bjblayney/Project-ideas/README.md

 Interface to log and create new 'positive' changes/habits.

 ### Readings tracker
 Automate a reading list website.
+Currently working [here](http://bjblayney.com/reading/) - using slack and ifttt.

 ### Page scraper
 connect to a site and pull out all links, or images, or specific keywords.